rl1987/trickster.dev/tricksterblog/content/post/simple-ways-to-find-exposed-sensitive-information.md

 We can also look for API keys to paid or private services.
 Github search query can be derived from sample code related to the API.
 Let me give you a real example.
-Google maps iOS SDK sample code repo contains the follow code in [MapsAndPlacesDemo/MapsAndPlacesDemo/ApiKeys.swift](https://github.com/googlemaps-samples/maps-sdk-for-ios-samples/blob/main/MapsAndPlacesDemo/MapsAndPlacesDemo/ApiKeys.swift)
+Google maps iOS SDK sample code repo contains the following code in [MapsAndPlacesDemo/MapsAndPlacesDemo/ApiKeys.swift](https://github.com/googlemaps-samples/maps-sdk-for-ios-samples/blob/main/MapsAndPlacesDemo/MapsAndPlacesDemo/ApiKeys.swift)
 file: